abtion/guidelines/tools_and_services/managing_access_to_1pw_vaults_and_project_data.md

   - Always generate codes via 1pw and use 2fa when possible
   - Always save it in the right Vault
   - Delete unused logins of licenses or services and update vault members
+  - On critical systems, admins should have separate accounts for special use only.
+For daily usage, they will use their private accounts with the necessary permissions.

 ### Vault organisation
 **1. Each project has their own Vault**